ndnq/SFP_Util/README.md

 - getVendorSpecificInformation - Tries to interpret data saved in a memory region reserved to the manufacturer
 - getLinkLength - Prints supported link lengths
 - getVendorDate - Prints vendor specified manufacturing date
-- tryAddressChange(interfae) - In some SFP's it is necessary to preform this operation to have access to the diagnostic interface.
+- tryAddressChange(interface) - In some SFP's it is necessary to preform this operation to have access to the diagnostic interface.
 Arguments are: 0 for 2-wire interface ID memory page, 1 for Digital Diagnostic memory page
 - readTemperature - Reads Internally measured module temperature [C]
 - readVoltage - Reads Internally measured supply voltage in transceiver [mV]
 - readTxBias - Reads Internally measured TX Bias Current [mA]